woodworks/shillscript/README.md

 ##Installation and Usage

+###Prerequisites
+- Python 3 (I have no current plans to port this to Python 2.7, but seeing as the code is by majority inefficient/unoptimized it should be easy to port if you intend to do so.
+I would be happy to merge pull requests that provide 2.7 functionality.)
+This comes preinstalled (i think) on Macs and Linux machines, and for Windows you can google.
+- Internet Connection (if you want the smtp server to actually work)
+- A text editor of your choice to create files with a choosable extension (Notepad and TextEdit both support this, but I would recommend Visual Studio Code as a personal favorite.
+There's also Vi, Vim, Nano, Atom)
+- Know how to use Terminal or Command Prompt, or your equivalent (I haven't tested this on the new Linux subshell on Windows 10, but I imagine if you got python to run it would work on that as well)

 ###Installation
 To install, you just need clinton.py in the same directory as your files or in the working path.
+It needs the ability to read and write to files so you may need to chmod if you have extensive security.
 There are other files provided here.
 - backup.py in case you run
 ```bash